Facebook

 Clear, concise and digestible public statements are the backbone of every communication strategy.
 Employers want leaders with the skills to create dynamic, professional communications in written, verbal and digital forms.

-This 18-credit certificate can be completed in as little as one year, which makes it a perfect fit if you're already working in a professional job and want to upskill.
+This 18-credit communication certificate can be completed in as little as one year, which makes it a perfect fit if you're already working in a professional job and want to improve your skills.
+You can also complete the certificate at your leisure, taking the courses one at a time.

 You’ll combine theoretical and practical learning to maximize your time in class.
 The program offers six communications courses: workplace communication, mass media, public speaking, advanced business writing, interpersonal communication and advanced presentation skills.

-The Communication for Professionals Certificate at Capilano University is your springboard into an entry-level role in professional communication.
+The Communication for Professionals Certificate at Capilano University is your springboard into an entry-level role in the communication sector.
+Capilano University programs are designed to empower professionals to thrive in their careers.

 Get in touch with us today to find out more.